scalazone/content/topics/templates/generics.md

 Some of the classes are general enough to be used with multiple types of values.
 Example of this could be the `List` class - it does not hold multiple different implementations for storing integers, Strings and other types.
-All that has to be done to make the `List` suit an arbitrary type is specyfing it with the parameter between the square brackets.
+All that has to be done to make the `List` suit an arbitrary type is specifying it with the parameter between the square brackets.
 This parameter is called a *type parameter* and the class that expects a type parametr is a *generic class*.

 ## Writing a generic class